neogeny/TatSu/docs/use.rst

     a memoizing PEG/Packrat parser in Python.

     positional arguments:
-    GRAMMAR               the filename of the Tatsu grammar to parse
+    GRAMMAR               the filename of the TatSu grammar to parse

     optional arguments:
     --generate-parser     generate parser code from the grammar (default)